-Auth0 provides numerous libraries, guides, code samples, and blog posts to help you learn how to secure APIs and services built with popular backend frameworks.
+Auth0 by Okta provides numerous libraries, guides, code samples, and blog posts to help you learn how to secure APIs and services built with popular backend frameworks.
 These resources also provide you with quick reference checks to give you confidence that your Auth0 implementation follows best practices.

 Start Securing APIs Today